Masks are still required in the DRC, even while optional on campus. Please put on a mask before entering the office.

 - Notify the proctor immediately should you encounter any difficulty during your test.

 - All tests must be returned to the proctor before the office closes for the day.

 - Testing is closed when Bellevue College or the DRC office is closed.
 In the event of an unexpected closure, all testing appointments will need to be rescheduled.
 Students can reschedule tests through MyDRC or by contacting the DRC Office.

-- Please sign up for BC Rave Alerts to receive urgent notifications.
+- Please sign up for BC Rave Alerts to receive urgent campus notifications.

-Final exams require extensive scheduling and coordination by DRC staff.
-Test appointments for finals must be made four weeks in advance.
+Test appointments for finals must be made in advance.
 We will email deadlines and reminders for scheduling final exams every quarter.
-If you schedule late you may need to take the final in the classroom with your peers.
+If you do not schedule your final, you may need to take your exam in the classroom.

 Due to space limitations not all Finals with the DRC are taken in the DRC Testing Center.
 We reserve alternate spaces for other students to test.
-We limit noise and distraction in these spaces by reducing capacity and spreading students out as much as possible.
+We limit noise and distraction in these spaces and spread students out as much as possible.
 When your Finals email reminder is sent the week before Finals, it will include your testing location.

 Be sure to be on time when scheduling your final tests for the quarter!

 All students are expected to abide by BC’s Student Conduct Code.

 - Academic Dishonesty (aka cheating) will not be tolerated.